concourse/infrastructure/README.md

 Also worth noting, here are some things that didn't work for me:
 * Just deleting the old, expired cert from GCP and running the terraform-dispatcher job from the opposite deployment's ci. i forget what happened, but i think the job just complains that the file doesn't exist and fails.
 * Downloading the deployment's tfstate (gcp://CF-Concourse-Production/concourse-greenpeace/terraform/[deployment].tfstate), deleting the CA cert by hand, and reuploading it.
 Terraform just somehow restores the old cert and keeps using it - it doesn't trigger it to get recreated. i tried like every combination of deleting entire fields or just deleting values in the entire file, and nothing worked.
+* Simply deleting and recreating K8s containers isn't enough to get the new certs into Vault itself.
+Your only options are to access Vault directly and manually replace the certs, or delete the entire Vault instance, recreate it from scratch, restore its contents using backups from GCP, and hope you haven't lost anything important.